bevans2000/hugo-marssim/content/docs/definitions/manifest/_index.md

 ---
 title: Resupply Manifest
+description: Resupply Manifests that are used to resupply a Settlement templates
 ---
-Resupply Manifests that are used to resupply a Settlement templates

-Change via XML